-Our business strategy may involve entering into collaborative arrangements with other companies and there is a risk that we will not be able to enter into collaborative arrangements with respect to our products.
+Our business strategy and revenue relies on our ability to enter collaborative arrangements with other companies and there is a risk that we will not be able to enter into collaborative arrangements with respect to our products.

-Our business strategy has historically involved demonstrating the broader application of our technology platform for a number of different products/technologies and then entering into collaborative arrangements, licensing agreements, strategic alliances or distribution arrangements for these products/technologies.
+Our business strategy involves demonstrating the broader application of our technology platform for a number of different products/technologies and then entering into collaborative arrangements, licensing agreements, strategic alliances or distribution arrangements for these products/technologies.
 We have not established any internal product sales and marketing capacity and to achieve commercial success we must enter into and maintain successful arrangements with others to sell, market and distribute products that we are involved in developing.
+We may not be able to enter into such collaborative arrangements, licensing arrangements, strategic alliances or distribution arrangements in a timely fashion and on acceptable terms, if at all.
+Our ability to enter into collaborative, strategic or distribution arrangements will suffer if the technologies developed by us are not perceived as being comparable or superior to established laboratory methods or other products.